autopkg/vmiller-recipes/Nemetschek/readme.md

 ### VectorworksPkg.munki.recipe

 This recipe takes the package downloaded by the download recipe and builds a diskimage with the package and the plist file at the root of the disk image.
 The admin must specify the path to a prperly named and formatted plist in the recipe input.
-See the [documentation](https://forum.vectorworks.net/index.php?/articles.html/articles/how-to/installation/command-line-installation-of-vectorworks-2026-r945/)
+In my experience a folder in the same directory as the override works well.
+See the [documentation](https://forum.vectorworks.net/index.php?/articles.html/articles/how-to/installation/command-line-installation-of-vectorworks-2026-r945/) for the plist file.

+Since the installer requires the `.ldf` file to be present on the system at isntallation time, it is suggested to have a package that deploys that file and that package be added to a `requires` array.
+This can be added to the `pkginfo` input key in the recipe override.

 ## Recipes for Vectorworks 2025 and later